 It gives me great pleasure in sharing the names of the individuals selected to represent us all at SCAR.
 Of course, these individuals will rely heavily on inputs from the entire community, so I sincerely hope that you will be available to support them in their endeavours.
 Members of the community that are not an the steering committee are still strongly encouraged to participate in SCAR and SCAR-related activities.
 The DST and the NRF are planning a follow-up meeting with the whole community, hopefully by the middle of the year (academic and other schedules permitting), so as to give feedback on a number of initiatives ongoing that will possibly impact on us all, including plans for current and future SA participation in SCAR.
 We look forward to seeing you there.

 The final list is below, the details of which will be communicated to SCAR in due course.
-Professor Bettine Jansen van Vuuren was nominated as the Committee Chair, and myself as the Vice-Chair and Dr Gilbert Siko representing the Department of Science and technology.
+Professor Bettine van Vuuren was nominated as the Committee Chair, Tracy Klarenbeek as Vice-Chair and Dr Gilbert Siko representing the Department of Science and technology.

 Life Sciences Standing Committee of SCAR